rimmderes/EventsCalenderProject/README.md

 { <br />
         “userId”: 7
 }
-    - Once the userID is sent, the user will be added to the event if the event has not reached its capacity.
+    - Once the userID is sent, the user will be added to the event.
     - The user can now be found in the event's list of users, and the event in the user's list of events.
+    - However, if the events capacity has been reached, the user will not be added to the event accompained with a response declaring the event is full.

 <br />

-10. To use DELETE EVENTS function:
+**10. To use DELETE EVENTS function:**

 - Select DELETE mapping and enter the URL for command 'DELETE an event' listed in the events command table above to remove an event from the events list using an events id.